clarkfitzg/phd_research/notes/jsm18.md

 The code above has the following characteristics:

-- selects columns from table in the database
+1. selects columns from table in the database
-- groups by one or more of these column
+2. groups by one or more columns
-- apply an R function that produces a data frame
+3. apply an R function that produces a data frame

+We can slightly generalize this by adding a row filter in the first step, ie. analyzing `subset()`.
+We can generalize it further by letting the `data` argument to `by()` be a more general query- then we probably want to leverage existing SQL generation tools.

 I assume that we start with the the code.
 We can query the schema of the database to find out the column names and classes of `pems`.
 Then the code